Stearnzy/Stearnzy/README.md

 🎓 [Turing School of Software and Design](https://turing.io/) Back-End program graduate, 2008 cohort (August 2020 - March 2021).
 - 📚 Back-End focused currently working with Ruby on Rails, PostgreSQL, ActiveRecord, HTML/ERB.
 - 📖 Novice experience with Python, Java, JavaScript, and Node.js.
-- 🐍 Interested in Python and other Object-Oriented Languages.

 🪴 Graduated in 2015 with a Bachelor's of Science in [Integrative Therapeutic Practices](https://www.msudenver.edu/hep/integrativehealthcareprogram/integrativehealthcaremajors/integrativehealthcareextendedmajor/) (now Integrative Health Care) from Metropolitan State University of Denver.
 - 🌱 I’m looking to blend my growing knowledge of computer programming with projects with a diverse team driven for a lasting positive impact on the world.
-Preferred industries include Green Tech or Alternative Medicine!
-I'd love to have the chance to do my part to aid in the healing of this planet and its people with a focus in sustainability and holistic living.
+Preferred industries include Green Tech or Medicine, but open to all possibilities!
+I'd love to have the chance to do my part in contributing to a collaborative team with emphasis on empathy.

 🍻 Previous [Breckenridge Brewery](https://www.breckbrew.com/visit/littleton) server and trainer
 - [Cicerone Certified Beer Server](https://www.cicerone.org/us-en/cicerone-certification-levels)